Omicron R-rate could be as high as 3.47 – preliminary research

 England’s latest overall R-number means that on average, every 10 people with coronavirus will infect between nine and 11 others.

-A total of 437 Omicron cases had been confirmed in the UK as of Tuesday – 333 in England, 99 in Scotland and five in Wales.
+A total of 440 Omicron cases had been confirmed in the UK as of Tuesday – 333 in England, 99 in Scotland five in Wales and three in Northern Ireland.

 Register for free to continue reading